capri1989/reveal.js/markdown/slides.md

 * ‘ceph fs volume …’, ‘ceph fs subvolume …’

 Note:
-* Multi-fs ist jetzt stable - D.h es können multiple CephFS filesystems in einem Ceph Cluster erstellt werden
+* Multi-fs is now declared stable.
+You can create multiple CephFS filesystems within your Ceph cluster
-* Der Teil wurde aus dem OpenStack Manila driver jetzt direkt in den ceph-mgr übernommen.
-Alle nutzen jetzt die gleiche Abstraktion hier - cli und dashboard
+* Subvolume concept was copied from the OpenStack Manila driver and added to the ceph-mgr

 --